Nazid1/game/README.md

 To install pygame, run:

 pip install pygame
-After installing the dependencies, you can run any of the game files like math_quiz.py, flappy.py, or snake_game.py directly from your terminal or command prompt.
+After installing the dependencies, you can run any of the game files like math_quiz.py, flappy.py, snake_game.py or game.py directly from your terminal or command prompt.

+5. Pong Game (game.py)
+A game similar to table tennis, where the player paddles a ball back and forth to score points by making it past the opponent's paddle

+✅ Features:
+Use keyboard arrows to navigate the paddle

 📄 Credits